datawolf04/hfJavaScript/README.md

 As a fun aside, I let my kids play.
 A few things that I would want to consider if I were designing this for kids.

 - Let them shoot with the mouse.
+(I've done this in the `battleship` folder after learning some other things.)
 - Give them the ability to type in 'a1' or 'A1'.
 (Actually, I did this too. `toUpperCase()` is your friend).
 - Make cool effects such as animating the hit/miss.